On Diamond Certificates, Appraisals and Insurance

 Insurance - Many retail jewelers offer insurance options to customers through a partnership with an insurance firm.
 Policies can vary greatly and should be researched and compared against one another.
 A second option for you would be to add the coverage to your existing homeowner's policy.
 Check with your agent about what is covered and what isn't.
 A third option would be to contact an outside firm that specializes in separate jewelry insurance policies, such as Jewelers Mutual.

 You have read this article diamond appraisals / diamond certificates / Diamond insurance / diamond jewelry with the title On Diamond Certificates, Appraisals and Insurance.
-You can bookmark this page URL https://meandmadison.blogspot.com/2010/07/on-diamond-certificates-appraisals-and.html.
+You can bookmark this page URL http://meandmadison.blogspot.com/2010/07/on-diamond-certificates-appraisals-and.html.
 Thanks!

 No comment for "On Diamond Certificates, Appraisals and Insurance"